One Stop Credentialing And Registration - Frequently Asked Questions

 If you lease a qualified motor vehicle from an independent contractor, the independent contractor is required to get an IFTA license and decals for the vehicle.
-However, if the lease is for 30 days or more, you and the owner of the vehicle have the option of designating which of you will get the IFTA license and decals for the vehicle, and will report and pay the fuel taxes.
+However, if the lease is for 30 days or more, you and the owner of the vehicle have the option of designating which of you will get the IFTA license and decals for the vehicle, and report and pay the fuel taxes.

-Although not vehicle specific, IFTA decals are not transferable.
+No. Although not vehicle specific, IFTA decals are not transferable.

-If you lose, mutilate, or destroy your original IFTA license, you may request a duplicate.
-The fee for a duplicate license is $2.
-In addition, if you lose, mutilate or destroy an IFTA decal, you may request a replacement decal at a cost of $4 per decal.
-Use Form IFTA-9, Application for Additional Decals, Replacement Decal(s) or Duplicate License, to request a duplicate license or replacement decal(s).
+If you lose, mutilate, or destroy your original IFTA decal, you may request a replacement decal at a cost of $8 per set (one set has two decals) through OSCAR or you may file Form IFTA-21, Application for Additional Decals, Replacement Decal(s) or Duplicate License, to request a duplicate license or replacement decals.